Supported Sets -- A New Foundation For Nominal Sets And Automata: Preliminaries on Nominal Sets

-Our leading examples for the atoms are $A := \A$ where $\A$ is a countably infinite set interpreted as \emph{names} and $A := \Q$, the set of rational numbers.
+\begin{example} The main instances of monoids $M$ for nominal techniques are as follows: \begin{enumerate}[topsep=0pt,beginpenalty=99,midpenalty=0] \item For a set $A$, let $\Perm(A)$ be the bijections on $A$ that modify only finitely many elements, i.e.

-\begin{example} The main instances of monoids $M$ for nominal techniques studied in the literature are the following: \begin{enumerate}[topsep=0pt] \item For a set $A$, let $\Perm(A)$ be the set of bijections $\phi\colon A\to A$ that fix all but finitely many $a\in A$ (i.e.~$\phi(a) = a$ for almost all $a\in A$).
-For the prime example of nominal sets (over the equality symmetry), one considers $M := \Perm(\A)$~\cite{GabbayP99,pittsbook}.
+For nominal sets (over the equality symmetry), one fixes a countably infinite set $\A$ (understood as \emph{names}) and fixes $M := \Perm(\A)$~\cite{GabbayP99,pittsbook}.

 \item For the set \Q of rational numbers, let $\Aut(\Q,<)$ be the set of bijective and monotone maps $\Q\to \Q$.
 For nominal sets over the total order symmetry, one considers $M := \Aut(\Q,<)$~\cite{BojanczykEA14}.